Graham, Harrison both tout bipartisanship in 1st SC matchup

 Asked later about the number of public officials recently contracting COVID, Graham reiterated a commitment to keep the economy and government working amid the pandemic and noting, “The virus is a problem that came out of China, not Trump Tower.”

 Officials with Harrison’s campaign said they raised $340,000 during the debate and the hour that followed it.
 Graham’s campaign said they “don’t discuss those numbers.”
-The two men are next scheduled to meet again Oct.
-9th in a News 2, Nexstar Media debate.
+The two men are next scheduled to debate Oct.
+9.